afs/rdf-delta/docs/delta.md

 nav_text: Publishing RDF Changes
 section: 1
 ---
-Delta is a system to keep copies of RDF Datasets up to date.
+Delta is a system to keep copies of an RDF Dataset up to date.

 Delta uses RDF Patch as a general purpose way to record changes to an [RDF Dataset](https://www.w3.org/TR/rdf11-concepts/#section-dataset)